erictran0x/celeste-collab-teleport/README.md

 This mod adds two new debug commands:
 - `collabtp (mapname: optional)` - Teleport player to specified map name.
 Default: nearest noncompleted level from player
-  - Note: spaces must be replaced with underscores
+  - Note: spaces must be replaced with underscores in `mapname` parameter
 - `collablist` - List all collab levels found in current lobby.

 # Usage